 The XDH gene encodes the enzyme xanthine dehydrogenase, which is primarily involved in the metabolism of purine compounds.
 Xanthine dehydrogenase is responsible for the conversion of hypoxanthine to xanthine and xanthine to uric acid, which is antioxidant in nature.
 However, under certain conditions, xanthine dehydrogenase can undergo conversion to its other form called xanthine oxidase (XO).
 XO, the oxidized form of xanthine dehydrogenase, has the ability to produce superoxide radicals as a byproduct of its enzymatic activity.
 Superoxide radicals are reactive oxygen species (ROS) that can be generated during normal cellular processes.
 It is crucial for cells to efficiently break down these ROS to prevent cellular damage and oxidative stress.
 Mutations in the XDH gene can disrupt the normal regulation of xanthine dehydrogenase and promote the conversion to XO more readily.
 This increases the XO activity for higher production of ROS, including superoxide radicals.
 The accumulation of ROS can thus result in oxidative stress.
-Heterozygous (partially abnormal) individuals with heightened XO activity experience an elevation in ROS levels, increasing their susceptibility to oxidative stress.
-Susceptible individulas are recommended to consume a Mediterranean diet and the necessary supplements.
-Daily exercise is recommended.
+Individuals with the AG genotype exhibit heightened XO activity and experience an elevation in ROS levels, increasing their susceptibility to oxidative stress.
+Consume antioxidant-rich foods like berries, nuts, and green tea while avoiding processed foods.
+Engaging in regular moderate exercise is recommended.